Mission & History

 Under Fr.
 Young’s leadership as Executive Director, Bishop Anderson House combined traditional chaplaincy duties with a ministry to graduate students in the Illinois Medical District, one of the world’s largest medical districts.

 The Rev. Dr. Christian Hovde succeeded Fr.
 Young as Executive Director in the l970’s, and during his tenure new approaches to providing pastoral care were adopted.
 He developed a relationship between BAH and Rush University which culminated in the establishment of the Department of Religion, Health and Human Values at Rush University.
 That relationship flourishes in research collaboration, teaching Clinical Pastoral Education students, chaplaincy and education and widening our reach to people from all faith traditions.

 Pastoral Care Visitors

 During the tenure of The Rev. Trenton Pitcher, Bishop Anderson House implemented chaplaincy training programs for clergy and laity, including the Pastoral Care Visitor Program.
-This program has over 400 graduates serving as volunteer pastoral caregivers in hospitals, nursing homes, parishes and other institutions across Northern Illinois.
+This program currently has over 600 graduates serving as volunteer spiritual caregivers in hospitals, nursing homes, congregations and other institutions across Northern Illinois.

 Growth and Stability